npaik/Comm-Docs-Project-Alx-Tony/docs/git-branching.md

     Merging branches can cause conflicts if changes were made to the same lines of code on both branches.
 Make sure to review and resolve any conflicts that arise during a merge.

 ## Deleting Branches
-Once you merged the branch with main,and you no longer it, you can delete the branch.
+Once you merged the branch with main,and you no longer need it, you can delete the branch.
 To delete a branch after you're done with it, you can use the `git branch -d` command followed by the name of the branch.
 For example, to delete the "feature-branch", you can use the following command:
  ```
  git branch -d feature-branch